CoT Reasoning AI: The Secret to Smarter AI

 At its core, CoT reasoning AI is a prompting strategy.
 Instead of asking an AI model to directly answer a complex question, you prompt it to explain its reasoning step-by-step.
 Think of it like showing your work in a math problem.
 This method helps the model decompose a problem into smaller, more manageable parts, leading to more accurate and coherent outputs.

 This technique is particularly powerful for LLMs because their underlying architecture, often based on the Transformer model, is designed to process sequential information.
-CoT leverages this by explicitly guiding the model through a sequence of logical deductions.
+CoT uses this by explicitly guiding the model through a sequence of logical deductions.
+The ability of models to follow these explicit reasoning paths is a key differentiator in their performance on complex tasks.

 How Does Chain-of-Thought Prompting Actually Work?